MaoZiming/papers/1-basic-os/04-cpu-scheduling.md

     - $T_{response} = T_{firstrun} - T_{arrival} $
   - SJF and STCF:
     - Bad for response time
+  - SRTF (Shortest Remaining Time First):
+    - SJF/SRTF are the best you can do at minimizing average response time
   - Round Robin (Good for response time.)
     - Runs the job for a time slice (or a scheduling quantum); switch to the next job in the run queue.
     - The shorter the time is, the better performance of RR under response time metric